nandiya/Video-Classification/README.md

 List of movements that this program could recognize:
 - TAKE     == Taking an object from shelf
 - CHECK    == Checking an object or nothing from shelf
-- TAKEBACK == Taking and then Returning an object (the same object) to shelf
+- RETURN   == Taking and then Returning an object (the same object) to shelf

 List of objects that this program could recognize:
 - Candy       - Chips   - Nothing   - Sponge